PostHog/posthog.com/contents/careers.md

 * What makes you a great early hire into our first 15 people
 * Something weird you've learned in your career
 * Relevant experience/projects you've done (including links if possible)
-* Links to your LinkedIn / resume / GitHub (optional)
+* Links to your LinkedIn / Resume / GitHub (optional)
 * How you found us

 # What Is It Like?